-Yes, in fact, lavender is a great choice if you’re looking for an emotionally soothing and gentle-smelling oil.
+Lavender is a great choice if you’re looking for an emotionally soothing and gentle-smelling oil.
 However, you should never put it IN your steam mop’s tank.
 Instead, pour a few droplets on the mop pad.
-Fun fact: it’s the most commonly used essential oil in North America!

 Can you put eucalyptus oil in a steam mop?

 Eucalyptus oil is a great mold-buster choice.
 Just be careful when using it around your pets as this oil has been known to be very toxic if used improperly and in incorrect amounts.

 How do you prevent water stains when steaming with essential oils?

 To prevent water stains, use distilled water in your steam cleaner instead of tap water, as tap water can contain minerals that leave deposits.
 Also, ensure that the steam cleaner’s nozzle or brush is clean and free from mineral buildup.

 Are there any precautions for steam cleaning if I have pets in the house?